ckaestne/seai/lectures/02_systems/systems.md

   - More domains supported
   - Better recognition of dialects
 * Model training due to drift
-  - New terms (jargon) emerge in domain
+  - New terms (new products, new people) emerge in domain
   - Increased adoption in region with dialect
 * Online experimentation